isomerpages/mse-sggreenplan/_key-focus-areas/4-green-economy.md

 ![Green Economy](/images/framework/framework_greeneconomy.jpg)

-The **Green Economy** is where we will seek green growth to create new jobs, transform our industries and harness sustainability as a competitive advantage.
+#### We will seek green growth to create new jobs, transform our industries and harness sustainability as a competitive advantage.

 We can be a leading carbon trading and services hub, which is projected to be a multi-billion dollar industry.
 We will also create new and diverse job opportunities in sectors such as green finance, sustainability consultancy, verification, credits trading and risk management.